Is research expensive?

 Is research really expensive?

-Not only economic values generated from 15 years of research, but also other benefits will be created, for example, the creation of critical masses of knowledge in many inter-disciplinary fields to support further developments, many high-skilled jobs and many new scientists and engineers.
+Not only economic values be generated from 15 years of research, but also other benefits will be created, for example, the creation of critical masses of knowledge in many inter-disciplinary fields to support further developments, many high-skilled jobs and many new scientists and engineers.

 We sell all the source files, EXE file, include and LIB files as well as documentation of ellipse fitting by using C/C++, Qt framework, Eigen and OpenCV libraries in this link.